2007-2008 Professors for the Future Fellows

 Broader Impacts 101: Strategies for Integrating Your Research with Educational Outreach

-Anne Leonard Joshua Hull
+Anne Leonard and Joshua Hull

 Pursuing a career in academia, researchers often find that funding and promotion are based not only upon intellectual merit, but also upon their research's "broader impacts" on society.
 According to NSF materials, examples of this broader impact might include demonstrating a commitment to mentoring young researchers, facilitating the involvement of under-represented demographic groups, and sharing research beyond the scientific community.